 Going beyond graphene, edge states can be observed in other nanoribbons as well.
 Indeed, it has been shown that nanoribbons corresponding to honeycomb monolayers with chemical composition A$_3$B can have edge states on one or both edges of the ribbon, depending on the precise configurations \cite{KamedaLiuDuttaWakabayashi:19}.
 Moreover, these edge states--ideally suited to control electronic transport--are topological, i.e., they are robust against external perturbations.

 A particular, experimentally realizable example of the A$_3$B structure mentioned above, is polyaniline (C$_3$N) \cite{Mahmood_etal:16,Yang_etal:17}.
 In bulk, polyaniline is a conductive polymer commonly used in sensors, supercapacitors, rechargeable batteries, corrosion-resistant coatings, and, more recently, as thermoelectric material \cite{SNOOK20111,Caballero2017}.
 In the 2D monolayer, C$_3$N forms a honeycomb structure in which one in every four carbon atoms is replaced by nitrogen.
 The resulting planar lattice preserves the $sp^2$ bonding network characteristic of graphene while breaking the equivalence of the two sublattices.
-Monolayer C$_3$N is a semiconductor with an indirect band gap ($\simeq$0.38-1.09 eV from Density Functional Theory (DFT) calculations, depending on the chosen method to parametrize the exchange and correlation energy \cite{Chen2019}, while experimental values are reported at 2.37 eV \cite{Mahmood_etal:16} for monolayer and about 0.9 eV for bilayer due to interlayer hibridization \cite{Wei2021}) and exhibits high mechanical stability together with relatively large thermal conductivity \cite{Jiao2021,Zhou2017,Chen2020}.
+Monolayer C$_3$N is a semiconductor with an indirect band gap of $\simeq$0.38-1.09 eV from Density Functional Theory (DFT) calculations, depending on the chosen method to parametrize the exchange-correlation energy \cite{Chen2019}.
+Experimental values are reported at 2.37 eV \cite{Mahmood_etal:16} for monolayer and about 0.9 eV for bilayer C$_3$N due to interlayer hybridization \cite{Wei2021}.
+Furthermore, monolayer C$_3$N exhibits high mechanical stability together with relatively large thermal conductivity \cite{Jiao2021,Zhou2017,Chen2020}.
 Owing to this combination of structural similarity to graphene and distinct electronic properties, C$_3$N has attracted considerable attention as a promising platform for nanoelectronic and optoelectronic applications.

-For nanoribbons in 1D, previous DFT calculations \cite{Tagani_Vishkayi_2018} show that, according to the edge termination and the width of the ribbon, one can find a transition from direct band semiconductor to a metal where the Fermi energy crosses one or two states localized at the nanoribbon edges.
+For nanoribbons in 1D, previous DFT calculations \cite{metalandsemiconductor} show that, according to the edge termination and the width of the ribbon, one can find a transition from direct band semiconductor to a metal where the Fermi energy crosses one or two states localized at the nanoribbon edges.
 The effect of edge passivation on electronic transport has been studied in Ref.~\onlinecite{Xia_etal:19}.
 Furthermore, mismatched nanojunctions formed by C$_3$N nanoribbons of different widths have been studied in Ref.~\onlinecite{HeGuoYanZeng:18} where the focus has been on negative differential conductance.